 The fact is that GPAs don't lend themselves to quick solutions.
 If you're a junior or senior, you may not be able to do much to improve your GPA before you start the admissions process.
 If this is the case, try to focus on improving your standardized test scores to maximize your chances at getting into selective colleges.

-Other measures you might take to improve your GPA if you’re still a sophomore or early in your junior year include dropping down a level in your classes, taking additional courses where you might be able to get better grades, and focusing your attention on the most difficult classes.
+Other measures you might take to improve your GPA if you're still a sophomore or early in your junior year include dropping down a level in your classes, taking additional courses where you might be able to get better grades, and focusing your attention on your most difficult classes.
 Raising your grades is very hard work, but if you can get yourself into better habits and use some of the quick fixes here, you may be able to see some improvement before you apply to college.

-Now that we've figured out the answer to "how do I raise my GPA fast," you may be interested in learning how your GPA will be percieved in the admissions process.
+Now that we've figured out the answer to "how do I raise my GPA fast," you may be interested in learning how your GPA will be perceived in the admissions process.
 Read this article to find out whether colleges use weighted or unweighted GPA in making their decisions.

 Worried about getting into college with a low GPA?
 Here's a list of colleges with low GPA requirements to give you some potential options.